cqse/teamscale-profiler-dotnet/documentation/userguide.md

 ## Setting coverage analysis only for relevant assemblies

 You should configure `assemblyPatterns` in order to only include your application's assemblies in the coverage analysis.
-This prevents lots of error log entries both in the uploader and in Teamscale.
+This prevents logging errors about missing assemblies in the uploader.
 Patterns are glob patterns: `*` matches any number of characters, `?` matches any single character.
 The patterns must match the assembly name without the file extension.

     assemblyPatterns:
       include: [ "*YourAssembly*" ]
       exclude: [ "*DoNotProfileThisAssembly*" ]

-## Example: Teamscale upload with method-accurate coverage conversion
+## Example: (Method-accurate) Coverage conversion and Teamscale upload

 **Profiler.yml:**